 The hot summer months are here, and it’s really important to stay hydrated for increased energy and to help keep weight down.
 One of my favourite things to make is ginger iced tea.

 Ginger is high in antioxidants, anti-inflammatory, anti-carcinogenic, and anti-microbial (helps kill bacteria).
-It also stimulates circulation which means it helps to cleanse and detoxify the blood, helps to lower cholesterol, may help to prevent heart attacks, relieves indigestion, excellent for nausea, vomiting and motion sickness, helps with constipation, helps with hot flashes, relieves headaches, reduces arthritic pain, and supports kidney health.
+It also stimulates circulation which means it helps to cleanse and detoxify the blood, helps to lower cholesterol, may help to prevent heart attacks; relieves indigestion; is excellent for nausea, vomiting, and motion sickness; helps with constipation; helps with hot flashes; relieves headaches; reduces arthritic pain; and supports kidney health.
 Ginger is also high in potassium which makes it alkalizing, helping to reset the metabolism.

-Get a chunk of ginger, wash and peel it.
+- Wash and peel a chunk of ginger.
 (I use a big chunk because I really enjoy the spiciness of it).
-Then cut into 5 or 6 pieces.
+Then, cut into 5 or 6 pieces.